Pandinosaurus/mstrimas.github.io/_posts/2017-07-10-ebird-county.md

 ## eBird log in

-eBird requires logging in to to explore their data.
+eBird requires logging in to explore their data.
 To log in, and stay logged in through a variety of tasks, I'll use `html_session()` to mimic a session in an HTML browser.
-I grab the log in form with `html_form()`, fill it with a password I've stored as an environment variable to I don't have to show it in this post, and submit the form with `submit_form()`.
+I grab the log in form with `html_form()`, fill it with a password I've stored as an environment variable so I don't have to show it in this post, and submit the form with `submit_form()`.

 ```r